By Rachel Harris, Head of Marketing EMEA & APAC

 I recently read a blog from Ken Brotherston.
 It’s a strong and passionate argument concerning the pressure and level of strain that HR and talent acquisition (TA) leaders are currently facing.
 He argues that talent leaders are stretched to the breaking point and suggests they start saying ‘no’ to the demands of the business if they don’t see more investment.

-The pandemic resulted in many business challenges and yet across the board we know that the need for solutions appear in the HR inbox – creating effective flexible working models; expanding the function to look at re-skilling, upskilling and internal mobility; creating remote-first EVPs and onboarding strategies; assessing and deploying an ever-growing array of technology solutions and driving better DE&I results, all whilst hiring against the most acute talent shortages any of us have ever seen.
+The pandemic resulted in many business challenges, and yet, across the board, we know that the need for solutions appear in the HR inbox—re-skilling, upskilling and internal mobility for employee retention; creating remote-first flexible working models and onboarding strategies; assessing and deploying an technology solutions and driving better DE&I results—all whilst hiring against the most acute talent shortages any of us have ever seen.

-It is an exceptional time, but I’d argue that saying no or ‘not right now’ isn’t feasible.
-When competitors are storming ahead with changes, when they are hiring the best talent, saying no to what must be done is a slippery slope.
-The answer must be ‘yes, of course—with this much extra resource’.
+It is an exceptional time, but I’d argue that saying ‘no’ or ‘not right now’ isn’t feasible.
+When competitors are storming ahead with changes—when they are hiring the best talent—saying no to what must be done is a slippery slope.
+The answer must be, ‘yes, of course—with this much extra resource’.